openvinotoolkit/openvino/docs/articles_en/documentation/openvino_legacy_features/mo_ovc_transition/legacy_conversion_api/setting_input_shapes.rst

 For more information on input shapes under runtime, refer to the :doc:`Changing input shapes <openvino_docs_OV_UG_ShapeInference>` guide.
 To learn more about dynamic shapes in runtime, refer to the :doc:`Dynamic Shapes <openvino_docs_OV_UG_DynamicShapes>` guide.

 The OpenVINO Runtime API may present certain limitations in inferring models with undefined dimensions on some hardware.
-See the :doc:`Features support matrix <openvino_docs_OV_UG_Working_with_devices>` for reference.
 In this case, the ``input_shape`` parameter and the :doc:`reshape method <openvino_docs_OV_UG_ShapeInference>` can help to resolve undefined dimensions.

 For example, run model conversion for the TensorFlow MobileNet model with the single input